cgfrost/moolater/README.md

 </p>

 # Comments

+Version 2 of Moo Later is a complete rewrite that supports Firefox version 57 and above.
+For versions of Firefox before this please stay with Moo Later 1.2.

 If you have a bug please raise it here on GitHub but for discussion and ideas head on over to the Remember the Milk [Forums](https://www.rememberthemilk.com/forums/tips/20401/).
 You can also leave a review on the Firefox [Add-Ons marketplace](https://addons.mozilla.org/en-US/firefox/addon/moo-later/) page.